Best 5-and-Under Family Hikes in Marin

-The Point Reyes park headquarters and visitor center near Olema is surrounded by numerous hiking trails that are perfect for a walk with little ones.
-Start with the easy paved Earthquake Trail, which tells the story of the 1906 San Francisco Earthquake and its effects on Point Reyes and crosses several little bridges.
-Take the short trail to Kule Loklo and explore a reconstructed Miwok Village, which often hosts ranger-guided tours and activities.
-You can also take a stroll down the Bear Valley Trail and explore the creek along the way and visit the horses up at the Morgan Horse Ranch.
+The Point Reyes Visitor Center near Olema is surrounded by numerous hiking trails that are perfect for a walk with little ones.
+Families will love the easy, paved Earthquake Trail, which tells the story of the 1906 San Francisco Earthquake and its effects on Point Reyes and crosses several little bridges.
 Find out more info here.

 Samuel P. Taylor State Park, Lagunitas